ghashy/bevy_tiled_toolkit/README.md

 > 🚧 This project is under development, and is currently lacking some critical features

 ### Getting starged
-This plugin allows to use almost every features from `Tiled` map editor in in your Bevy-game.
+This plugin allows to use almost every feature from `Tiled` map editor in in your Bevy-game.

 Follow these steps to start: